Minyon Falls lookout

 Overview

 Minyon Falls lookout offers stunning views of the waterfall and rainforest.
-With easy parking, picnic spots and barbecue facilities, it's a great day trip location for people visiting Byron Bay.
+With easy parking and picnic spots, it's a great day trip location for people visiting Byron Bay.

 - Type